molgenis/molgenis.org/public/documentation/install.md

 **
 You can download, install and use MOLGENIS for free under license [LGPLv3]().
-We here document three approaches
-1. install using apache-tomcat
-2. install using maven cargo
-3. install by compiling the code yourself
+We here document three approaches: (1) install using apache-tomcat, (2) install using maven cargo or (3) install by compiling the code yourself
 **

 # Using apache-tomcat